Poʻouli: Status and conservation

 By 1997, only three individuals were known to exist.
 These had home ranges within the Hanawi Natural Area Reserve and the adjacent Haleakala National Park.

 In 2002, one of these, a female, was captured and taken to a male's home range in an attempt to get them to breed.
 The female, however, had flown back to her own territory, which was 1.5 mi away, by the next day.
 There was also a ten-day expedition in 2004.
 The goal was to capture the three birds and bring them to a conservation center on the island, with the hopes that they would produce captive-bred offspring.

 On September 9, 2004, one of the remaining birds, a male, was captured and taken to the Maui Bird Conservation Center in Olinda, in an attempt to breed the bird in captivity.
 However, biologists could not find a mate for the male before it died, around two months later, on November 26, 2004.

 It is uncertain whether the other two birds that remained at the time were a male and female, or two of the same sex.
-Since 2004, extensive surveys failed to locate these or any other individual po'ouli, indicating a possible extinction.
+Since 2004, extensive surveys failed to locate these or any other individual poʻouli, indicating a possible extinction.
 However, they remained listed as critically endangered by BirdLife International (and thereby the IUCN) until additional surveys had confirmed extinction beyond a reasonable doubt.
 Tissue samples were taken from the male captured in 2004 for possible future cloning.

 The San Diego Zoo in California retains potentially viable poʻouli genetic material at their research center, the Frozen Zoo.

-The po'ouli's dramatic population decline has been attributed to a number of factors; habitat loss from human activities, mosquito-transmitted disease, native habitat degradation caused by introduced Indian axis deer, predation by feral pigs, rats, cats, and especially the small Asian mongoose have all contributed.
+The poʻouli's dramatic population decline has been attributed to a number of factors; habitat loss from human activities, mosquito-transmitted disease, native habitat degradation caused by introduced Indian axis deer, predation by feral pigs, rats, cats, and especially the small Asian mongoose have all contributed.
 An overall decline in the native tree snails (due to many of the same factors) that the poʻouli relied on for food has also been a leading cause in their disappearance.

-In 2019, after continued habitat degradation, presence of disease and invasive species, and a long period with no sightings, the IUCN classified the po'ouli as extinct.
+In 2019, after continued habitat degradation, presence of disease and invasive species, and a long period with no sightings, the IUCN classified the poʻouli as extinct.
 On September 29, 2021, the U.S. Fish and Wildlife Service declared the Poʻouli extinct and the species was delisted from the Endangered Species Act on October 16, 2023.